 I looked for the biggest bin I could find at WalMart and used this at the beginning but it felt like it wasn’t big enough…

-So I ended up transferring them into a rectangular brooder made of wooden frames.
+So I ended up transferring the chicks into a rectangular brooder made of wooden frames.
 The frame is 3’x4′ and it was a great size for the 24 chickens we got until it was time for them to go outside.

 You have to remember that those little birds are a great snack for other animals, so be ready to protect them.
 I didn’t think about that since I was going to have them inside the house, but then I saw my cat eyeing them in a concerning way… I ended up placing a bird net over the brooder.